Ashikaga Flower Park あしかがフラワーパーク

 How to Get There

 You can take a train from Tokyo on the Tobu Isesaki Line, starting at Asakusa Station, or the JR Tohoku Main Line starting at Ueno Station.
-Travelers can ride local trains to Sano Station, then board the Ryomo Line heading west to Tomita.
-From there, it's a short walk to the park.
+Travelers can ride local trains to Sano Station, then board the Ryomo Line heading west to Ashikaga Flower Park.
+From there, it's about a 3-minute walk to the park.

 Direct limited express trains are available to Ashikagashi Station, and you can walk to Ashikaga Station and board the Ryomo Line heading in the opposite direction.

 Note: A free shuttle bus runs between Ashikaga Station and the park during the spring.

 The park is open year-round during the day